 Tuckpointing in Illinois costs between $8 and $25 per linear foot, with most residential projects landing in the $12 to $18 range when conditions are standard.
-That range is the honest Illinois market number, not a number padded to give us room to negotiate down.
+That range is the honest Illinois market number, not a figure padded for negotiating room.
 The spread exists because four specific variables move the price in directions that are entirely predictable once you understand what they are.
-This post explains the pricing unit, the variables that drive it, what a fair estimate looks like in writing, what should raise concern, and what deferred maintenance actually costs when you run the numbers.
+This post explains the pricing unit, the variables that drive it, what a fair written estimate looks like, what should raise concern, and what deferred maintenance actually costs when you run the numbers.

 The Pricing Unit: Linear Foot vs Per-Project